 As documentation of teaching achievement, a portfolio requires demonstration of impact - evidence of your contributions to students’ education or, if relevant, to improving institutional practice at the university (educational leadership).
 Such evidence needs to be integrated into an argument rather than merely included as a long list of achievements.
 In this fourth session, you will learn to write an impact narrative, which is aligned to your teaching philosophy and provides a concise but meaningful account of your key contribution, backed by multiple sources of evidence.

 |For applications for appointment/promotion of Associate Professor (Educator Track):

-"The University requires mandatory participation in the formal teaching portfolio workshop series at least once within the two-year period prior to a colleague's application for promotion.
-Given the current situation relating to COVID-19, online versions of these sessions are put in place."
+"The University requires mandatory participation in the formal teaching portfolio course at least once within the two-year period prior to a colleague's application for promotion."

 Consultation on Teaching Portfolio